BSR and the Commonwealth

 The Youth Music Foundation of Australia supports a fellowship for young musicians: soprano Leanne Keneally (2004-05); pianist Stefan Cassomenos (2007-08) and soprano Suzanne Shakespeare (2008-09; 2010-11)

-As well as humanities researchers and the BSR-based study courses in Art History led by Australian scholars since 1999, the Australia Council has provided three-month studio residencies for Australian artists at the BSR enabling four artists each year to enjoy the benefits of working and exhibiting in Rome.
-Several Australia Council Residents have returned to hire studios in subsequent years, continuing the work they began in Rome and finding new inspiration for future projects.
+As well as humanities researchers and the BSR-based study courses in Art History led by Australian scholars since 1999, the Australia Council for the Arts has provided three-month studio residencies for Australian artists at the BSR enabling four artists each year to enjoy the benefits of working and exhibiting in Rome.

 In 2005 the Melbourne exhibition, ‘Academici’ – The Australia Council Visual Arts/Crafts Board Rome Studio Residency 1999-2004, curated by Kit Wise, Monash University (Wingate Scholar 1999-2000) showcased the works of 18 Australian artists who have won the award, and was a triumphant demonstration of its success.
 When the exhibition moved to Rome, Leanne Kenneally (YMFA Scholar 2004-5) and her husband, Leon Warnock, performed Italian songs (and an exquisite version of ‘Waltzing Matilda’) at a concert to celebrate the opening.